This vinegar-based Carolina BBQ sauce has just five ingredients and is ready in ten minutes. It's perfect for slow-cooked ribs!

 - Place the vinegar, hot pepper sauce, smoked salt, black pepper, and smoked paprika in a jar with a tight-fitting lid.

 - Shake well to combine.
-You can also whisk the ingredients with a hand whisk.
+You can also whisk the ingredients by hand.

 Notes